john-hamnavoe/bootstrapping_rails_tailwind/README.md

 $ rails new sample_app -d <postgresql, mysql, sqlite3> -m template.rb
 ```

+NOTE: If it asked to override application_reflex.rb then say no. (Just type n).

 ### Once installed what do I get?

 - Webpack support + Tailwind CSS configured in the `app/javascript` directory.